 - Agricultural cooperatives and associations

-- Other private sector value chain actors e.g. input suppliers, traders, processors and service providers
+- Other private sector value chain actors e.g. input suppliers, traders, processors, and service providers

 AgroBIG Phase II – New Features

 More value chains.
-AgroBIG will continue to support four value chains that were attended to during the first phase of the Programme: onion, potato, rice and maize.
-Another four additional value chains have been included during Phase II: tomato, dairy milk, goat and sheep fattening and production of eggs and poultry meat.
+AgroBIG will continue to support four value chains that were attended to during the first phase of the Programme: onion, potato, rice, and maize.
+Another four additional value chains have been included during Phase II: tomato, dairy milk, goat and sheep fattening, and production of eggs and poultry meat.

 Value Addition focus.
 The second phase focuses on value addition, job creation and most importantly, creation of sustainable market linkages and contract-based supply.

 Finance.
-AgroBIG strives to improve access to finance and financial services to producers, cooperatives and various other actors within the selected value chains.
+AgroBIG strives to improve access to finance and financial services to producers, cooperatives, and various other actors within the selected value chains.

 Inclusion of women and youth.
 A new loan window addressing youth and women in particular is included.
 The aim is to lower the thresholds of the least advantaged groups to engage in economic activities and income generation.

-AgroBIG’s rationale is to capitalize on the high potential of primary production through adding value at various levels of agricultural value chains.
+AgroBIG’s rationale is to capitalise on the high potential of primary production through adding value at various levels of agricultural value chains.
 The Programme’s agribusiness activities are oriented around geographically delineated agricultural clusters within which the selected value chains will be supported, in the high-potential flood plain areas around the Ribb-Gumara and Gilgel Abay river systems, scaling up primary production by providing technical support and solutions, enterprise development support through access to grants and loan facilities.

 AgroBIG applies a value chain approach, addressing the bottlenecks that hamper the value chain actors get the best from their efforts.

-The Programme supports input suppliers, farmers, brokers, processors, wholesalers, retailers and producer and consumer cooperatives and service providers, with increasing attention to the downstream of the value chains, to add value to the produce they deal with, to find and familiarize with profitable markets and new market segments for their produce, and thereby improve competitiveness and profitability of their business initiatives.
+The Programme supports input suppliers, farmers, brokers, processors, wholesalers, retailers and producer and consumer cooperatives and service providers, with increasing attention to the downstream of the value chains, to add value to the produce they deal with, to find and familiarise with profitable markets and new market segments for their produce, and thereby improve competitiveness and profitability of their business initiatives.